 Member Agency has identified the agency’s CHS User Group contacts or delegated representative(s) to receive notices of meetings by signing up with MnCCC’s RSVP system

 Owner Agencies.
 Owner Agencies are current Member Agencies of the CHS User Group that waited one year since paying all appropriate financial obligations for the application system.
-The fee must have been paid in full.
+The fee must be paid in full before being considered an Owner Agency.

 Section 3.
-Licensees.
+Licensees

-Licensee shall mean any other governmental subdivision, agency, group, or any non-governmental entity or group that is not eligible to be a MnCCC Member that has entered into a Licensee Agreement with MnCCC and participates in the CHS User Group.
-Non-owner and non-member agencies shall be called “licensees.
-Licensees shall not be able to vote on issues relating to the management of the application system.
-Licensees shall be required to acquire maintenance, support and/or other services through a vendor or means specified by the owner agencies.
+Licensee shall mean any other governmental subdivision, agency, group, or any non-governmental entity or group that is not eligible to be a MnCCC Member but which has entered into a Licensee Agreement with MnCCC and participates in the CHS User Group.
+Non-Owner and non-Member agencies shall be called “licensees”.
+Licensees shall not be entitled to vote on issues relating to the management of the application system.
+Licensees shall be required to acquire maintenance, support, and/or other services through a vendor or means specified by the Owner Agencies.

 Any sublicensing of the Software shall be pursuant to a written sublicense agreement.